 - Census record for Rockingham and surrounding counties from 1790

 Photographs depicting early days in Harrisonburg are housed in the collection.
 Early scenes of Harrisonburg, Boys Band, Telephone Company and the Massanutten Regional Library (formerly Rockingham Public Library) are some of the subjects included in our extensive photograph collection.
-Please see our Photograph Use Policy and contact our reference librarians at 540.434.4475 ext.
-123 or by using our Contact Form for more information.
+Please see our Photograph Use Policy.

 Vanishing Farms Project